Washington, D.C. Cherry Blossoms

 This itinerary includes activities where moderate walking, possibly on uneven terrain, is required.
 Some of the most unique sightseeing can be restrictive to motorcoaches.

-Thu, Mar 23: Depart for Washington, D.C., arriving in time for lunch on your own.
+Thu, Mar 21: Depart for Washington, D.C., arriving in time for lunch on your own.
 Meet your local guide for a tour around the National Mall, visiting the Lincoln, Vietnam Veterans, WWII and Korean War Veterans Memorials.
-If time permits, stop outside the White House for photos before checking in to the St. Gregory Hotel for four nights.
+If time permits, stop outside the White House for photos before checking in to the brand new AC Hotel Capitol Hill for the next four nights.
 Dinner and evening are at leisure.
 (B)

-Fri, Mar 24: Join your local guide and tour the Tidal Basin Monuments.
+Fri, Mar 22: Join your local guide and tour the Tidal Basin Monuments.
 Spend the afternoon at your leisure exploring the Smithsonian museums and galleries on the National Mall.
 This evening see a performance at the historical Ford’s Theatre, the site of President Abraham Lincoln’s assassination.
-SHOUT SISTER SHOUT! is a new musical that tells the story of Sister Rosetta Tharpe, an ambitious and courageous musician who became one of America’s most influential rock, R&B, and gospel singers and guitarists.
 (B)

 Hampton Inn, Cumberland, Maryland.
 Perched on a hill with great views of Cumberland and the surrounding area Highlights: in-room coffee maker, mini refrigerator and microwave • complimentary high-speed Internet access • fitness center • indoor saline pool.